Universality for critical heavy-tailed network models: Metric structure of maximal components

-We only prove the asymptotics of $\mathscr{W}_{\sss (i)}$ in Theorem~\ref{thm:susceptibility}.
-Then the asymptotics of $s_3^\star$ follows by a direct application of Proposition~\ref{prop:tail3-bare-subcrit}.
-The idea is to obtain the asymptotics for $\mathscr{W}(j)$ for each fixed $j$.
-We will see that Proposition~\ref{prop:tail3-bare-subcrit} implies that $\mathscr{W}_{\sss (j)}=\mathscr{W}(j)$ with high probability.
+We now prove the asymptotics of $\Wlj$ in Theorem~\ref{thm:susceptibility}.
+The idea is to obtain the asymptotics for $\mathscr{W}(j)$ for each fixed $j$, and then show that $\Wlj=\mathscr{W}(j)$ with high probability.
 Consider the breadth-first exploration of the graph starting from vertex $j$ as follows: \begin{algo} \normalfont The algorithm carries along three disjoint sets of half-edges: \emph{active, neutral, dead}. \begin{itemize} \item[(S0)] At stage $i=0$, the half-edges incident to $j$ are active and all the other half-edges are neutral.
-Order the initially active half-edges arbitrarily. \item[(S1)] At each stage, take the \emph{largest} half-edge $e$ and pair it with another half-edge $f$, chosen uniformly at random from the set of half-edges that are either active or neutral.
+Order the initially active half-edges arbitrarily. \item[(S1)] At each stage, take the \emph{smallest} half-edge $e$ and pair it with another half-edge $f$, chosen uniformly at random from the set of half-edges that are either active or neutral.
 If $f$ is neutral, then the vertex $v$ to which $f$ is incident, is not discovered yet.
-Declare the half-edges incident to $v$ to be active and \emph{larger} than all other active vertices (choose any order between the half-edges of $v$).
+Declare the half-edges incident to $v$ to be active and \emph{larger} than all other active vertices (choose any order between the half-edges incident to $v$).
 Declare $e,f$ to be dead. \item[(S2)] Repeat from (S1) until the set of active half-edges is empty. \end{itemize} \end{algo} Define the process $\mathbf{S}_n^j$ by $S_n^j(l)= S_n^j(l-1)+d_{\sss (l)}'J_l-2,$ and $S_n^j(0)= d_j'$, where $J_l$ is the indicator that a new vertex is discovered at time $l$ and $d_{\sss (l)}'$ is the degree of the discovered vertex, if any.
+Thus, when the exploration starts from vertex $j$, then $S_n^j$ tracks the number of active half-edges.
 Let $L:=\inf\{l\geq 1:S_n^j(l)=0\}$.
 By convention, we assume that $S_n^j(l)=0$ for $l>L$.
-Let $\mathscr{V}_l$ denote the vertex set discovered upto time $l$ excluding $j$ and $\mathcal{I}_i^n(l):=\ind{i\in\mathscr{V}_l}$.
+Let $\mathscr{V}_l$ denote the vertex set discovered up to time $l$ excluding $j$ and $\mathcal{I}_i^n(l):=\ind{i\in\mathscr{V}_l}$.
 Define $\mathcal{I}_j^n(l)\equiv 0$.
 Also, let $\mathscr{F}_l$ denote the sigma-field containing all the information upto time $l$ in Algorithm~\ref{algo:explor-barely-sub}.
 Note that